Frequently Asked Questions

 --You develop a breast cancer in a different area of the same breast.
 However, in most instances, cryoablation can be repeated on the recurrence.

 --Needle biopsy of a suspicious lymph node shows that cancer has developed or recurred in the lymph nodes.

 9. WHAT ARE ADDITIONAL SIDE EFFECTS AND RISKS OF CRYOABLATION?

-Side effects may be mild or very serious.
+In most cases, the side effects of cryoablation are much less severe than the side effects of surgery.
 Many side effects go away soon after you recover from cryoablation.
 In some cases, side effects can be serious, long-lasting, or may never go away.